Croatian–Bulgarian battle of 852: Battle and aftermath

 According to available sources, there was only one major battle between the Bulgarian army and the Croatian forces.
 Sources say that the invading army led by the powerful Bulgarian Khan Boris I fought Duke Trpimir's forces on the mountainous territory of present-day northeastern Bosnia and Herzegovina in 852.

 The exact place and time of the battle is not known due to the lack of contemporary accounts of the battle.
-Neither Bulgarian nor Croatian side emerged victorious.
+Neither the Bulgarian nor the Croatian side emerged victorious.
 Very soon afterward, both Boris of Bulgaria and Trpimir of Croatia turned to diplomacy and reached a peace treaty.
-Negotiations resulted in a long term establishment of peace with the border between the Duchy of Croatia and the Bulgarian Khanate stabilized at the Drina River (between modern-day Bosnia and Herzegovina and the Republic of Serbia).
+Negotiations resulted in a long-term establishment of peace with the border between the Duchy of Croatia and the Bulgarian Khanate stabilized at the Drina River (between modern-day Bosnia and Herzegovina and the Republic of Serbia).

-Trpimir fought the Bulgarians in northeastern Bosnia and defeated them in 855.
+Trpimir later fought the Bulgarians in northeastern Bosnia in 855 and defeated them.

 Aftermath

 Bulgaria later had an unsuccessful war against Serbia in 853 or 854.

 The situation changed only when Simeon I, Bulgarian Tsar, started a new war against the Byzantine Empire and Croatia as well, by the end of the 9th century and in the first quarter of the 10th century, which ended with Simeon's death in 927.